Have you ever wished saving money was easier? Trying (but failing) to save money month after month can be stressful, to say the least.

-If you take a couple of extra minutes out of your day before heading to the grocery store, you could earn $100s of dollars in cash back just by simply scanning your receipt into a few apps.
+If you take a couple of extra minutes out of your day before heading to the grocery store, you could earn hundreds of dollars in cash back by simply scanning your receipt into a few apps.

 Here's how it works:

-- You download one or more grocery cashback apps (found below)
+- You download one or more grocery cash back apps

 - You check the apps before heading to the store for offers that you're interested in

 - You add any good offers to your account (e.g. $1 cash back on a pack of Oreos)